Renda02/react_boiler_plate/README.md

+# PROJECT_NAME

+[TASK_REQUIREMENTS_HERE]

+# Assumptions

+[ASSUMPTIONS_MADE_HERE]

+# Proposed Solution

+[SOLUTION_DESCRIPTION]
+- break down the steps you followed
+- use bullet points to explain it in a very structured way

+# Libraries / Tools Used

+- React.js
-# Getting Started with Create React App
+- Create React App for project setup

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- ...

-### Setup
+# Setup

 To install the dependencies run: